I did it: I ate kitchari 3 times a day, for 7 days.

 My body started working like itself again.
 I slept better and longer than I had in a long time.
 My body felt lighter.
 My moods stabilized.
 Also to my happy surprise, my hormones shifted enough and I got the period I had been waiting for (I missed it for the first time in my life and that was NOT normal for me).

 I was thrilled.

 The last few days of the Kitchari cleanse felt easier.
-Not only because I was for sure experiencing the benefits of this Reset, I was also proud that I honored my intuition and my body.
+Not only because I was for sure experiencing the benefits of this Reset, but I was also proud that I honoured my intuition and my body.